xfbs/tmux-rs/README.md

     - read or writes through a ptr will invalidate a reference
     - also need to ensure no pointers are created and stored from the references
     - NonNull use as_uninit_mut
+- get rid of paste crate, won't need to join symbols any more for C code
+- figure out why building rust binary doesn't work

 - [ ]  493 server-fn
 - [ ]  510 tty-features